-This is because your weight is a factor in determining your basal metabolic rate -- the higher your weight, the more calories you'll typically burn.
-Over a month, assuming extra calories aren't consumed, the 200-pound person will lose about 4 pounds, while the 130-pound person will lose approximately 2.5 pounds.
+This is because your weight is a factor in determining your basal metabolic rate — the higher your weight, the more calories you'll typically burn.
+Over a month, assuming extra calories aren't consumed, the 185-pound person will lose about 4 pounds, while the 125-pound person will lose approximately 2.5 pounds.

 Type of Aerobics

-A 155-pound person who does high-impact aerobics for an hour will burn approximately 480 calories, while the same person doing low-impact aerobics for an hour will burn about 340 calories.
+A 155-pound person who does high-impact aerobics for an hour will burn approximately 520 calories, while the same person doing low-impact aerobics for an hour will burn about 410 calories.
 Extremely intense aerobic activities, such as a Zumba and spinning, can burn up to 800 calories an hour.

 Time and Frequency

 On the other hand, if you do high-impact aerobics for an hour six days a week, you'll lose over 3 pounds each month.
-Keep in mind that in order to lose 1 pound in a week, you must burn 500 more calories than you consume every day.
+Keep in mind that in order to lose one pound in a week, you must create a calorie deficit and burn 500 more calories than you consume every day, says Harvard Health Publishing.

 Attempting to lose weight through exercise alone can tempt you to overdo your workouts, which can lead to injury.
 Increase the amount of weight you lose by adding healthy low-calorie foods to your diet and jettisoning higher calorie, lower nutrient foods.
 For example, forgo garlic bread with dinner and eat a small spinach salad instead.
 Eliminate desserts and sodas and consume plenty of water, which will improve satiety.